iparras-berrocal/med-cordex.github.io/database.md

 Contact of the data producing team can be found on the [home page](https://med-cordex.github.io/)

 More information will come when a better solution will become available.
 In particular, we plan to publish the [Med-CORDEX-CMIP6 Phase 3 baseline runs](cmip6-baseline_runs.md) on the ESGF-NG, starting in 2026.

+---

+## Climatic Impact-Drivers (CIDs) interactive tools

+This interactive visualization allows exploration of Climatic Impact-Drivers (CIDs) across regions and warming levels.
+You can select the filtering method and region to dynamically update the radial diagram.

+{% include cid-radial-plot.html %}